csstools/postcss-plugins/packages/postcss-tape/README.md

 ```

 Browse the [source code and tests here](https://github.com/csstools/postcss-plugins/tree/main/packages/postcss-tape) or see [tests in plugins](https://github.com/csstools/postcss-plugins/tree/main/plugins) for more usage details.

+> [!NOTE]
+> We use `test/_tape.mjs` for our tests, but you can use any file name you want.
+> We like to group things in a `test` directory and we use a leading underscore to sort it before the css files.

 ## File name format and test case naming